-The way that he teaches how to do visualizations has been much more effective in helping me get in touch with feelings of the healthier self than what I learned in DNR.
+The way that he teaches how to do visualizations has been much more effective in helping me get in touch with feelings of a healthier self than what I learned in DNR.
 He goes into great detail explaining what to focus on and how to magnify these feelings.
-It has also been more effective at enabling me to identify other issues that need worked on, and since the retraining techniques are short, it is very easy to work on them quickly.
+It has also been more effective at enabling me to identify other issues that need to be worked on, and since the retraining techniques are short, it is very easy to work on them quickly.

-In the DNR program you are only taught to use the technique on symptoms.
-In the Gupta program you are taught to use the techniques on the symptoms, thoughts and stress patterns, which I feel is one of the factors that makes the Amygdala Retraining more effective.
+In the DNR program, you are only taught to use the technique on symptoms.
+In the Gupta program, you are taught to use the techniques on the symptoms, thoughts and stress patterns, which I feel is one of the factors that makes the Amygdala Retraining more effective.

 The Gupta program also has a support forum and it appears to be very active and seems open to people who are struggling.

 I feel I have become more compassionate and less demanding of myself with the Gupta program, which really reduces my stress load.
-I often hear Ashok's voice in my head throughout the day saying, "it's okay, you're doing the best you can," "you can do it Cynthia," or "take more time to do the things you enjoy."
+I often hear Ashok’s voice in my head throughout the day saying, “it’s okay, you’re doing the best you can,” “you can do it, Cynthia,” or “take more time to do the things you enjoy.”

 Periodically, Ashok sends out an email newsletter that is packed with helpful retraining tips, as well as encouragement and support.

-A problem I have always had with approaches that focus on positive thinking, is the labeling of feelings or thoughts as negative.
+A problem I have always had with approaches that focus on positive thinking is the labeling of feelings or thoughts as negative.
 So that is something I am still uncomfortable with.
-Labeling my thoughts or feelings as "negative" makes me feel like I'm being a bad girl.
-I feel I'm being blamed for my condition.
+Labeling my thoughts or feelings as “negative” makes me feel like I’m being a bad girl.
+I feel I’m being blamed for my condition.
 I feel judged.
-I feel like I'm doing something bad or wrong.
-Additionally, I don't like to label feelings as positive or negative, as all feelings and emotions are normal and serve a purpose.
-So I prefer to use a different word in place of "negative" thoughts, like "not so useful" or "counterproductive."
+I feel like I’m doing something bad or wrong.
+Additionally, I don’t like to label feelings as positive or negative, as all feelings and emotions are normal and serve a purpose.
+So I prefer to use a different word in place of “negative” thoughts, like “not so useful” or “counterproductive.”

-There are a few other concepts and words used in the program that feel a little blaming, so anytime I feel this way, I just reframe it into something that feels comfortable for me.
+There are a few other concepts and words used in the program that feels a little blaming, so anytime I feel this way, I just reframe it into something that feels comfortable for me.
 I know this is an issue for many other people with chronic health conditions.
-So if this is an issue for you, then I encourage you to try and find words that feel less offensive for you.
+So if this is an issue for you, then I encourage you to try and find words that feel less offensive to you.

-As I stated earlier, I'm not completely convinced the "root" problem lies in the amygdala.
-The amygdala is definitely involved and overactive, but something else may be in the driver seat causing the problem in the amygdala.
+As I stated earlier, I’m not completely convinced the “root” problem lies in the amygdala.
+The amygdala is definitely involved and overactive, but something else may be in the driver’s seat causing the problem in the amygdala.
 Remember it was once thought that the hypothalamus was what set off the stress response system, then later it was believed that it was the amygdala.
 What we know now is that it is the locus ceruleus that sets off the stress response system, not the amygdala or the hypothalamus.

 The amygdala fires off in response to messages from the locus ceruleus via norepinephrine.
 However, I supposed it is still possible that the amygdala becomes sensitized and is firing off on its own.
 But I think it is also possible that the problem lies in the locus ceruleus.

-Since the amygdala is fired by the norepinephrine coming from the locus ceruleus, and the frontal lobes are what inhibits the amygdala, it seems to me that the root of the problem may lie in one of those areas, but I may be wrong.
+Since the amygdala is fired by the norepinephrine coming from the locus ceruleus, and the frontal lobes are what inhibit the amygdala, it seems to me that the root of the problem may lie in one of those areas, but I may be wrong.
 The amygdala is downregulated when the frontal lobes are activated more often and the Amygdala Retraining technique increase frontal lobe activity.
-Regardless, it doesn't really matter.
+Regardless, it doesn’t really matter.
 The fact remains that he has a program that indeed restores the limbic system and the autonomic nervous system to balance and thus helps many people overcome MCS and CFS etc.

 Furthermore, Ashok talks a lot about adrenaline being the problem, but adrenaline burns off very quickly.
-It is a short acting hormone.
+It is a short-acting hormone.
 Adrenaline is not really the problem.
 It is norepinephrine that is the problem.
 Norepinephrine can linger in the brain for days and if one is under constant stress or they have an impaired ability to methylate it away, then it will be there continually.
 It is norepinephrine that keeps the body in the overactive sympathetic nervous system state, not adrenaline.
-I believe he does this for simplicity matters and, again, it doesn't really matter as far as the techniques are concerned.
+I believe he does this for simplicity matters and, again, it doesn’t really matter as far as the techniques are concerned.
 They work regardless.
 But I thought you might want to be aware of the mechanics.

 Although Ashok is very well versed in the subject of chronic fatigue, it appears he does not yet have an in-depth understanding of multiple chemical sensitivity and toxins.
 I hear that this makes some people uncomfortable and that many struggle to accept his views.